sebastyuiop/spree_google_merchant/README.md

 Summary
 =======

-Provides a live product feed for Google Merchant rather a file that you have to upload.
-This is a very basic extension so feel free to help improve it!
+ It Provides a live product feed for Google Merchant rather than a file that you have to upload.
+It's a very basic extension, so you feel free to help improve it!

-To access the feed visit:
+So To access the feed do visit:

     http://yoursite.com/products/google_merchant.rss